gravelcycles/Notes/Code_Review.md

 Reviewing your own code is a great skill to hone.
 Thoroughly reviewing your own code line by line will help you catch bugs and style issues before anyone else even looks at your code.
 This also respects the time of your peers; submitting unpolished code for review wastes the time of your reviewer.
 Instead of just focusing on the BIG issues, your reviewer also has to comment on your commented code that should be deleted, your unused functions, or your personal code comments.

 #### 3. Keep your changes as small as possible, but no smaller
 A common phenomenon is that larger commits are less likely to be well-reviewed.
 It's hard to read and understand lots of code.
-Your code will receive better feedback and your reviewer will be happier ( :D ) if you break one LARGE commit into multiple smaller commits.
+Your code will receive better feedback and your reviewer will be happier (😃) if you break one LARGE commit into multiple smaller commits.

 A good rule of thumb is to keep each commit to 50-100 lines.